6 DIY Dining Room Staging Tips That Preserve a Classic Space

 The table dominates the dining room, making it the focal point that’ll draw the buyer’s eye, so you’ll want to set the table as if you were getting ready to serve a feast.

 But remember: You’re not actually serving a meal, so less is more.
-You can get away with just a beautiful centerpiece and a few place settings.
-You’ll only want between two to six place settings, even for the largest tables that can seat eight to 12 people.
+You can get away with just a beautiful centerpiece and a simple table setup.
+You’ll only want between two and six place settings, even for the largest tables that can seat eight to 12 people.

 And feel free to skip the silverware, glassware, serving dishes, and salt shakers, as they’ll only serve to clutter up the table.